AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/intermediate-steps/how_to_use_jtreg_-_java_regression_test_harness.md

 ---
 ##### What is JTReg ?
 <br/>
-JTReg stands for Java Regression Test suite.
+JTReg stands for Java Regression Test suite, also see

 ##### How to use JTReg ?
 Try out the below ```make``` commands to run tests on the individual components: